yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 - `kind` - The same as `pub()`
 - `value` - The same as `pub()`

-The message will be stored as static data to achieve state persistence, and when a new instance is created, it will receive all static messages broadcasted by `sub_remote()` in descending order of `severity` to restore its state from the data.
+The message will be stored as static data to achieve state persistence, and when a new instance is created, it will receive all static messages broadcasted by `sub_remote()` before in descending order of `severity` to restore its state from the data.

 ### `sub(kind, callback)` {#ps.sub}